Edge-Engine Redirection Protocol

 The percentage distribution of incoming clicks assigned to multiple destination targets.
 For instance, a 70/30 split weight sends 70% of visitors to Offer A and 30% to Offer B, facilitating conversion testing.

-Subdomain (CNAME) Cloaking
+Custom Subdomain (CNAME)

 Mapping a custom domain (e.g. `track.company.com`) via CNAME records to run redirection scripts.
 Using private custom domains prevents campaign tracking paths from sharing public domain footprints.